Piedra Santa

 Piedra Santa is a large rock outcrop near Malalcahuello in Araucanía Region, Chile.
-It is best known for folklore and folk catholicism associated to it.
+It is best known for folklore and folk Catholicism associated to it.
 Piedra Santa is said to be a Mapuche princess, and the daughter of great warrior, turned into rock.
-People who travell between Curacautín and Lonquimay stop at Piedra Santa to deposit food and other gifts in order to "feed" the princess.
+People who travel between Curacautín and Lonquimay stop at Piedra Santa to deposit food and other gifts in order to "feed" the princess.